 These might include a wedding celebrant/officiant, a hair and makeup artist, a florist, a private chef, or maybe even a mountain guide.

-For micro-weddings, we strongly suggest hiring an elopement planner early on in your wedding planning process.
+For micro-weddings, I strongly suggest hiring an elopement planner early on in your wedding planning process.
 A wedding planner can help you secure a venue, decorations, and help arrange other details.
-We have a guide all about hiring a destination wedding planner that you can find here.
+I have a guide all about hiring a destination wedding planner that you can find here.

 Gather Your Necessary Wedding and Travel Documents